domfarolino/algorithms/src/algorithm_practice/String_Algorithms/initialToTarget/README.md

 This is a really simple and naive algorithm, ignoring a lot of potential places of optimization.

-## Complexity analysis
+### Complexity analysis

 Since we're constructing a perfect binary tree, we know that the complexity of this algorithm is going to be bounded by the number of nodes in the tree.
-The number of levels in the tree is directly proportional to length difference of `target` and `initial`, which we'll call `k` (that is, `k = target.size() - init.size()`.
+Trivially we know The number of levels in the tree is directly proportional to length difference of `target` and
+`initial`, which we'll call `k` (that is, `k = target.size() - init.size()`.
 Specifically, there are `k` levels in the tree we can produce, which means: